Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Applications

 We first showcase the reinforcement learning method for a minimal exclusion process on just two sites.
 The system dynamics is governed by three memory-dependent transitions: the arrival into the first site, a (bulk) transition from the first site into the second, and the departure from the second site.
 We choose gamma-distributed waiting times (with scale parameter $a=2$) for each transition, motivated by the biological system in \cite{Gorrison_rna} where gamma distributions have been used to model ribosome dwell times.

 The combined waiting-time distribution, is then obtained from \eqref{multi_tasep} with $i=2$ and the relevant gamma distributions for the individual transitions.
 Focusing now on the arrival currents (by weighting jumps into the system by $e^{s}$), we computed the SCGF with the reinforcement learning algorithm.
-The results in figure \ref{tasep_gamma} again show excellent agreement with the analytical approach based on hidden Markov models (see appendix \ref{hmm}).
 Note that to apply the reinforcement learning method, the extended state space must also include the times since each of the arrival, bulk and departure clocks have been active before the process entered the present configuration.
 In practice, we track the state space $(\boldsymbol{\eta},\tau+\tau^0,\tau+\tau^{1}, \tau+\tau^{2})$, with implicit dependence on $\tau$, to apply Algorithm~\ref{rl_algo}.

+The results in figure \ref{tasep_gamma} again show excellent agreement with the analytical approach based on hidden Markov models (see appendix \ref{hmm}).
+For comparison, in figure \ref{tasep_gamma} we also display the SCGF for a Markovian TASEP with exponentially-distributed waiting times where each transition has the same mean as the corresponding gamma-distributed transition of the semi-Markov model.
+We clearly see the effect of the memory on rare events; fluctuations far away from the mean are quite different in the two cases even though those close to the mean (with small $s$) are similar.